salt-formulas/salt-formula-linux/README.rst

 Linux with hosts collected from mine

-In this case all dns records defined within infrastrucuture will be passed to local hosts records or any DNS server.
-Only hosts with `grain` parameter to true will be propagated to the mine.
+All DNS records defined within infrastrucuture are passed to the local hosts records or any DNS server.
+Only hosts with the ``grain`` parameter set to ``true`` will be propagated to the mine.

 .. code-block:: yaml